apache/beam/website/www/site/content/en/documentation/programming-guide.md

 that includes built-in encoding for commonly-used types as well as support for specifying custom encodings as needed.

-{{< paragraph class="language-go" >}}
-Custom struct types should be registered with beam using `beam.RegisterType`.
-Among other things, this allows the Go SDK to infer an encoding from their exported fields.
-Unexported fields in struct types are ignored.
-{{< /paragraph >}}

 #### 3.2.2.
 Element schema {#element-schema}

 In many cases, the element type in a `PCollection` has a structure that can introspected.